keboola/connection-docs/orchestrator/design/index.md

 ![Complex Configuration Dependencies + Pipeline](/orchestrator/design/dependencies-3.png)

 The above can be solved by turning the highlighted sequence of configurations into a [data pipeline](#pipelines) (see above).
 This means creating a second orchestration with the highlighted operations.
-This orchestration can be run e.g. every hour so that the consistency errors are reported reasonably quickly.
+This orchestration can be run (e.g., every hour) so that the consistency errors are reported reasonably quickly.
 This is probably okay as long as this is the only such case.
 When there are more hidden pipelines like this one and more orchestrations overlapping each other, the Good Old ETL scheme slowly turns into a mess.